 The effect of the trick:

-Practice glimpsing the bottom card from a pile in your hand.
-This is the key to making this trick work.
+You must first practice peeking at the bottom card from a pile in your hand.
+This is the most important card sleight that you will need to perform in order to successfully make this trick work.

-Give the pack of cards to the spectator and ask them to shuffle them, then deal cut them into two piles.
+Hand the pack of cards to the spectator and ask them to shuffle them, then deal or cut them into two piles.

 Ask them to give you one half and they keep the other.